kech0/maternal-inc-/README.md

 2. **Enrollment Process:** Once you've decided to enroll your child, we'll guide you through the enrollment process and answer any questions you may have.
 3. **Stay Connected:** Follow us on social media and subscribe to our newsletter to stay updated on events, activities, and important announcements.

 ## Contact Us

 - **Phone:** - - to be added - -
 - **Email:** [maternalInc@gmail](mailto:workingorderinc@gmail.com)
 - **Address:** - - to be updated - -

-We look forward to welcoming you and your child to Maternal Inc!
+We look forward to welcoming you and your child to Maternal Inc